MGSimard/mgs-recs/README.md

 ## Task List

-- [ ] Build a card layout component for stuff
 - [ ] Neon acquired by databricks
 - [ ] Good info to relay https://www.youtube.com/watch?v=PgGV5dTNu9A
 - [ ] For UI libraries make sure you talk about compatibility with RSCs
 - [ ] Find a category type to shove in stuff like TanStack Query
-- [ ] Tailwind somewhere
 - [ ] Add stylelint & stylelint-gamut
 - [ ] Prettier, ESLint, that sorta stuff
-- [ ] Move the nav toggle in the nav
-- [ ] Add neon downtime to issues

 ## Other thing